Colors that boost natural light

 MUST READ: |

-Light Blue (“Sky” by Farrow & Ball)
+Light Blue (“Skylight” by Farrow & Ball)

 If Joy had a Pantone code, it’d be Sky.
 I slapped this shade on my windowless hallway – a former black hole that swallowed light – and now it’s like stepping into a watercolor at dawn.
 Think: the soft cerulean of a rain-washed sky, the kind that makes you pause and breathe.